SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 The login username is <kbd>vagrant</kbd> and the password is <kbd>vagrant</kbd>.
 If you need to become <kbd>root</kbd> use <kbd>sudo bash</kbd>.

 By default the VM will open port 2222 for ssh.
-You can connect to the running VM from an external console using the following command: <kbd>sshpass -p 'vagrant' ssh -p 2222 vagrant@localhost</kbd>
+You can connect to the running VM from an external console using the following command:

+    sshpass -p 'vagrant' ssh -p 2222 vagrant@localhost

 <p class="warning"><strong>Note:</strong>
 Obviously, you will not want to run this VM anywhere that is network-accessible.
 If you do, make sure to disable the above login and use SSH keys.